-- Oracle ACFS and Oracle ADVM are not supported on IBM AIX Workload Partitions (WPARs). - Oracle ACFS can be used as an option only when Oracle ASM is configured. - You can place Oracle database binaries, datafiles, and administrative files (for example, trace files) on Oracle ACFS.
+- Oracle ACFS can be used as an option only when Oracle ASM is configured. - You can place Oracle database binaries, datafiles, and administrative files (for example, trace files) on Oracle ACFS.
 Oracle Database homes can be stored on Oracle ACFS only if the database version is Oracle Database 11g Release 2 or higher.
 Earlier releases of Oracle Database cannot be installed on Oracle ACFS. - Oracle ACFS provides a general purpose file system for other files.

-- Oracle Database Release Notes for IBM AIX on POWER Systems (64-Bit) for latest information about supported platforms and releases - Oracle Automatic Storage Management Administrator's Guide for more information about Oracle ACFS and Oracle ADVM
+- Oracle Database Release Notes for Linux for latest information about supported platforms and releases - "Introducing Oracle ACFS and Oracle ADVM" in Oracle Automatic Storage Management Administrator's Guide